 What is Meal Planning?

 Do you get home and wonder what to make for meals?
-Sometimes, the last thing you want to do after a long day is shop, prep, and plan a meal.
+Sometimes, the last thing you want to do after a long day is plan a meal, shop, prep, and cook.

 Meal planning involves some simple steps to make your meal healthier and easier to prepare.